 - Freshness dashboard.
 Visibility into documentation health should be a first-class feature, not a hidden report.

 Teams that evaluate tools on these criteria narrow the field significantly.
 Most screenshot tools, DAPs, and traditional help center platforms do not meet all five criteria.
-The tools that do are built on fundamentally different recording architectures.
+The tools that do are built on fundamentally different recording architectures — ones where screenshot documentation breaks are a solved problem rather than an accepted cost of shipping fast.

 HappySupport's HappyRecorder captures DOM metadata and CSS selectors instead of screenshots.
 HappyAgent monitors your GitHub repository and triggers guide updates automatically when matched selectors change.
-Start at happysupport.ai to see how it works for a team at your shipping velocity.
+Visit happysupport.ai to see how it works for a team at your shipping velocity.